krz8/clog/README.md

 Since my friend Patrick made a few comments, I've been looking at ways to bundle this into a distributable executable.
 I think we've got it, using Roswell in this capacity.
-I'm going to push it a little bit, and develop under Windows 10 with CCL, instead of the more usual Linux
+I'm going to push it a little bit, and develop under Windows 10 with CCL, instead of the more usual Linux+SBCL.
-+ SBCL.
 FreeBSD was always my primary OS in the past (especially when I was a LispWorks user), but these days I'm relegated to Windows;
 sigh.
 Besides, I think it'll be a nice portability push to make this work under Windows.